chryzsh/DarthSidious/general/password-cracking.md

 #### Cleaning up

 After you've cracked hashes and delivered your report you may want to clean up both hashes and cracked passwords.
 This is important because you don't want to accidentally leak or lose track of potentially thousands of passwords for an enterprise.
-Be very careful with the files, especially when redirectinng to new files, etc. Remember to clean up your potfile to.
+Be very careful with the files, especially when redirectinng to new files, etc. Remember to clean up your potfile too, as the hashes are stored there after cracking.

 #### Rainbow tables